 It’s understandable that you'll worry if there might be something wrong with your heart but early diagnosis is always best.
 It means that if you need treatment you can get it – and you gain peace of mind if there are no problems.

-A consultant will recommend an exercise ECG to help diagnose symptoms such as:
+A consultant will recommend an exercise ECG if they suspect angina or to help diagnose symptoms such as:

 The exercise ECG provides you and your consultant with information on how your heart reacts when you’re physically exerting yourself or during periods of stress.
 The electrodes provide information to a monitoring machine.